-When Cook, Inside Elections, and Sabato all agree that the seat rating is Safe for the Democrat or for the Republican, they've been 100% accurate in each of the last 4 elections: 2010, 2012, 2014, and 2016.
-When a seat is Unanimously Safe or Solid, we're giving it the special rating: U-Safe, instead of simply Safe.
-Here is a summary of each analyst's current ratings for the Senate and House:
+When Cook, Inside Elections, and Sabato all agree that the seat rating is Safe for the Democrat or for the Republican, they've been 100% accurate in each of the last 5 elections: 2010, 2012, 2014, 2016, and 2018.
+Here is a summary of each analyst's current ratings for the Senate:

 Note: Inside Elections generally has a lower number of Toss Up ratings due to their additional rating of Tilt which is between Toss Up and Lean.
-For their final ratings, Sabato moves all Toss Up ratings to either Lean D or Lean R. As a result, Sabato's Lean rating has a lower probability of accuracy than the other analysts.
+For their final ratings, Sabato moves all Toss Up ratings to either Lean D or Lean R. This provides greater clarity than the other analysts though, Sabato's Lean ratings accuracy suffers as a result versus the other analysts.

 From the historical race odds, we calculate each party's overall odds of winning by evaluating every possible combination of outcomes.
-For the 35 Senate races, there are over 34 billion possible outcomes; for the 435 House races there are roughly 88 duoquadragintillion possible outcomes.
+For the 35 Senate races, there are over 34 billion possible outcomes.